vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

   -o outputDir/ \
   reads.fastq
 ```
-To be repeated for each `.fastq` reads file in the analysis.
+To be run for each `.fastq` reads file in the analysis.

 ### <a id="fastqscreen">2.2) Contamination screening</a>